 Trainers, sneakers… call them what you will, but sports shoes aren't going anywhere.
 And it turns out that the trends change as quickly as everything else we love to wear.
 As they're now a staple for everyone's wardrobes, we're keen to know what we should be investing right now.

 But as we don't have a fashion crystal ball (although that would be fabulous), we turned to expert Emily Gordon-Smith, head of fashion at Stylus, an innovation research and advisory company that gauges consumer behaviour to work out just what people might be shopping for in the future.
-Thanks to Gordon-Smith, we know the five key sneaker trends everyone will be wearing in 2018.
+Thanks to Gordon-Smith, we know the five key sneaker trends everyone will want to be seen in.
 Keep scrolling to find out what you need to invest in now to stay ahead of the trainer game.

 1. Muted Tones and Exaggerated Soles

 "A look that remains relevant and popular in 2018 is the white sneaker, which will be rebooted with an exaggerated moulded sole that creates an overblown silhouette.
 A muted palette of whites, pastels and some metallics will offer an ultra-modern look.
 Detailing will be kept to a minimum, featuring only subtle touches like a bias frill."

 "Nostalgia will continue to influence sneaker design, feeding also into our first and fourth trends.
 The '90s was known for its over-the-top, chunky trainer silhouettes (think Steve Jobs's footwear) and neon flashes.
 Brands will offer colourful, playful looks and exclusive collaborations like the one between Reebok and Lisa Frank."